syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 {% endhighlight %}
 {% endtabs %}
 Note
-* Word to PDF conversion is not supported in Silverlight, Windows Phone, WinRT, Universal and Universal Windows applications.
+* Word to PDF conversion is not supported in Silverlight, Windows Phone, WinRT, Universal and Universal Windows Platform applications.
 * Creating an instance of ChartToImageConverter class is mandatory to convert the charts present in the Word document to PDF.
 Otherwise, the charts are not preserved in the converted PDF.
 * ChartToImageConverter is supported from .NET Framework 4.0 onwards.
 * Total number of pages in the converted PDF may vary based on unsupported elements in the input Word document.